-These demos are focused on the Blinds oscillator.
-They do not feature the Prologue analog oscillators.
-They are recorded straight from the Prologue’s output.
+These demos are recorded straight from the Prologue’s output.

-Demos #1, #2 and #3 use different voice modes and sometimes a little reverb from the Prologue, yet no envelope and no analog filter.
-Demo #1 is a sequence of musical bits made with either the Blinds mode and the Warp mode.
-Demo #2 is an arpeggio made entirely with the Blinds mode, while Demo #3 is an arpeggio made entirely with the Warp mode.
+Demos #2, #3 and #4 use different voice modes and sometimes a little reverb from the Prologue, yet no envelope and no analog filter.
+Demo #2 is a sequence of musical bits made with either the Blinds mode or the Warp mode.
+Demo #3 is an arpeggio made entirely with the Blinds mode, while Demo #4 is an arpeggio made entirely with the Warp mode.

 Remember, Blinds is an oscillator, not a presets bank.
 It is the main brick you use to build your own sounds, knowing that you can layer it with the two analog oscillators, play with the voice mode, spread and depth, use the onboard effects, change the enveloppes, add the analog filter.
 Therefore those recordings should not be compared to presets, but rather to the three standard static oscillators, the sawtooth, the triangle and the square.
 Keeping this in mind, you will easily contemplate the vast array of possibilities.